rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Remove User Site Access

-Remove site access from an user account
+This action is used to remove site access from an user account

 ##### Input